Skip to content

 Grooming

 Moggies are good at grooming themselves.
-Their short coats do not shed much hair and a weekly brush is all they need to keep their coat in good condition.
+Their short coats do not shed much and a weekly brush is all they need to keep their coat in good condition.

 Exercise